hanabi/hanabi.github.io/misc/Convention_Changes.md

 * By default, players generally use the conventions that are specified in the main [reference document](https://github.com/Zamiell/hanabi-conventions/blob/master/Reference.md).
 * Conventions listed in the [GitHub issues tracker](https://github.com/Zamiell/hanabi-conventions/issues) are considered probationary.
 Players can agree to play with one or more probationary conventions before the game begins, if they want to try something out.
-* When the issue for a proposed conventions is closed, it will be integrated into the main reference document.
+* When the issue for a proposed convention is closed, it will be integrated into the main reference document.
 At that time, it is no longer considered to be probationary.

 <br />